 Our son has just turned 4 and we clearly see how different ages require different travel approaches.
 And different travel accessories too.
 When our little world traveler was really young, a baby carrier and/or stroller were on our packing list, but this has now changed to good walking shoes and toys… lots of toys.
-When traveling to European destinations, we do travel with carry-on only.
-But limited space is actually a good thing.
-As he grows older, our little worldtraveler has a better idea of what he wants and how he wants it.
+We have definitely developed a love for affordable travel toys!
+When traveling to European destinations, we travel with carry-on only, which is a whole new challenge for us.
+This list with hand luggage essentials for kids is an awesome resource.
+As he grows older, our little world traveler has a better idea of what he wants and how he wants it.
 Which can sometimes make life more difficult, but is also fantastic to observe.
 In our experience, it’s definitely easier to travel with a baby than with a toddler or preschooler!

 Age 1,5: visiting many cities in South East Asia